 When we are under constant demand, our reactions to all manner of stimuli become exaggerated.

-In our modern-day lives, our nervous systems are constantly being aggravated by seemingly harmless things.
+In our modern-day lives, our nervous systems are continually being aggravated by seemingly harmless things.

 For some, just the simple act of watching television or drinking caffeine can push us over the edge into feelings of unnecessary anxiety.

-Likewise, too much adrenaline and noradrenaline pumping around the system makes us jumpy, and chronic levels of movement and stimulation, whether it be movement of our eye whilst watching the telly, or of limbs during exercise will get the nervous system stimulated with these hormones.
+Likewise, too much adrenaline and noradrenaline pumping around the system makes us jumpy, and chronic levels of movement and stimulation, whether it be the movement of our eyes while watching the telly, or of limbs during exercise, will get the nervous system stimulated with these hormones.